Loss-of-earnings recalculation payments

 Will this impact the class average rates going forward, and if so how?

-No. Loss-of-earnings adjustments will be covered collectively for Schedule 1 businesses and recalculation efforts will not impact class average rates going forward.
+No. Loss-of-earnings adjustment costs will be covered collectively for all Schedule 1 businesses.
+Recalculation efforts won’t impact class average rates going forward.

 How will I know which claims are impacted?

-If your account has claims impacted by the loss-of-earnings adjustment it will be attached to the accident cost statement you received mid-September.
+If your account has claims impacted by the loss-of-earnings adjustment, it will be attached to the accident cost statement you received in 2023.
 This claim cost statement will only contain the amounts adjusted and will NOT be reflected in the monthly accident cost statements created at the beginning of each month.

 Have you identified all impacted claims on my account?
 Has the error been corrected?

 Yes, the error was resolved with an update made in 2018.
-As part of our review of historical claims, we have identified and adjusted all impacted claims on your account.
-Please email experiencerating@wsib.on.ca and include your account number or call us at 1-800-663-6639 if you believe there is an error on your claims cost statement.
+As part of our review of historical claims, we’ve identified and adjusted all impacted claims on your account.
+Please email experiencerating@wsib.on.ca and include your account number or call us at 1-800-663-6639 if you believe there is an error on your accident cost statement.

 Will I be getting a historical experience rating adjustment?

 If you were part of our NEER, CAD-7 or MAP programs, any loss-of-earnings benefits that your employees were overpaid in this time period may impact your historical experience rating.
-Your experience for these periods will be recalculated and any adjustments for overpayments will be applied to your account as a credit this fall.
+Your experience for these periods will be recalculated and any adjustments for overpayments will be applied to your account as a credit in 2024.
 No adjustments for underpayments will result in additional charges to your account.

 I have concerns about how the over/under payment amounts will impact my historical experience rating adjustment amounts, who do I contact?